-Project Stewardship provides enriched learning experiences for young adults of all ages, serving as a bridge to understanding self, others and the natural world.
-Our program offers a variety of channels for young people to get involved in becoming effective participants in their own learning, livelihoods and successes – pairing education and socialization!
+Project Stewardship provides enriched learning experiences for young adults, inspiring an interconnected understanding of self, others, and the natural world.
+Our interactive community-based membership program offers a variety of channels for young people to get involved in becoming effective participants in their own learning, pairing education and socialization!

 And, our young people have experienced wonderful outings together to Restoration Farm for a farm tour and wellness activities; visits to Sweetbriar Nature Center to learn about animals who are there for rehabilitation and to explore the amazing butterfly house; boat trips with Operation Splash for environmental beach cleanups of the South Shore Bays; marine life exploration and education with The WaterFront Center of Oyster Bay, art exhibits and nature walks at the Nassau County Museum of Art, museum activities related to Long Island geology, Native American archaeology and natural history at Garvies Point Museum and Preserve, several cultural arts outings sponsored by Long Island Traditions, and many MORE!

 Our Project Stewardship program has been offered for almost 10 years.
 We are grateful to our many community partners who work with us and invest in our youth.

 Sangha Education Center collaborates with various department at SUNY College at Old Westbury such as First Year Experience, Honors College, Psychology, Education, and Media & Communication for workshops, outings, and special events.
 In addition, college students from SUNY Old Westbury come on board as interns and volunteers, working with us in a variety of capacities (i.e., peer-mentors, assistant teachers, research assistants, blog writers, photographers, etc.).
 Interns and volunteers participate in our orientation training and Collaborative & Proactive Solutions (CPS) basics training through our Community Support Group.